-As of December 31, 2020 and December 31, 2019, the Company did not have any loans which were more than 90 days delinquent and accruing interest.
+As of December 31, 2021 the Company had one loan, totaling an immaterial amount, in the Commercial and Industrial portfolio that was more than 90 days delinquent and accruing interest.
+As of December 31, 2020, the Company did not have any loans which were more than 90 days delinquent and accruing interest.